-A recent research study carried out in Europe, and reported in the American Journal of Clinical Nutrition found that when men dieted correctly less than 60% of the lost weight was fat.
+A recent research study carried out in Denmark, and reported in the American Journal of Clinical Nutrition found that when men dieted correctly less than 60% of the lost weight was fat.
 The remainder was lean tissues.
-When men regained weight only 24% of the weight they put back on was lean muscle – over 75% of the added weight after having lost weight was more fat.
-That means for people who yo-yo diet – living in a constant change of weight reduction and then adding it back on again – the lean tissues within their body are over a period of time being replaced by fat.
+When men regained weight only 24% of the weight they put back on was lean tissue – over 75% of the weight regained after having lost weight was more fat.
+That means for people who yo-yo diet – living in a cycle of weight loss and then adding it back on again – the lean tissues within their body are gradually being replaced by fat.

-The same research indicated that the results for females is even worse!
-During the diet 35% of the weight lost was muscle tissue – originally less than for men.
+The same research proved that the picture for women is even worse!
+During the diet 35% of the loss was lean tissue – originally less than for men.
 BUT on reading weight only 15% was lean tissue.
-When women lost and then regained weight, lean muscle was not completely regained – 85% of the weight regained had turned into fat.
+When the women in the case study lost and then readded weight, lean muscle was not sufficiently regained – 85% of the weight restored was fat!.

 Five Common Caffeine Myths Busted